Slow Cooker Beef Bone Broth Recipe

 Supports Joint Health

-The ligaments and connective tissue found in bone broth recipes provide large amounts of glucosamine and chondroitin, both of which have anti-inflammatory properties that help repair the skin and joints.
-Bone broth also contains collagen, which has immune-boosting properties and contains the amino acids proline and glycine, all of which are key to combating joint pain and speeding up injury recovery (7).
+Bone broth’s anti-inflammatory properties may reduce the frequency and severity of joint pain flare-ups.
+The collagen in bone broth has been shown to decrease the progression of osteoarthritis and rheumatoid arthritis, which cause chronic inflammation of the joints.
+Collagen has immune-boosting properties and contains the amino acids proline and glycine, all of which are key to combating joint pain and speeding up injury recovery (7).

 Bone broth may be the perfect nighttime sleep elixir for a variety of reasons.
 It’s an essential source of magnesium, which synthesizes proteins, transmits nerve signals, and relaxes the muscles to support restful sleep (8).
-Magnesium supplements are not always easily digested, which is why bone broth provides a great solution for relaxing right before bed.
 It can also help you stay asleep due to the amino acid glycine, an inhibitory neurotransmitter in the brainstem and spinal cord (9).
 It’s the primary neurotransmitter that inhibits sleep cycle motor neurons during active sleep (10).

 Aids Weight Loss